-The MENTOR Network Charitable Foundation Announces Q3 FY 2015 Community Partner Grant Recipients
+The MENTOR Network Charitable Foundation Announces FY18 Community Partners Grant Recipients

-The MENTOR Network Charitable Foundation is pleased to announce that 10 organizations have recently been awarded grants through the Foundation’s Community Partners program for the third quarter of 2015.
+The MENTOR Network Charitable Foundation is pleased to announce the organizations that were awarded grants through the Foundation’s Community Partners program for fiscal year 2018.
 Community Partners are change agents within human services that are either delivering innovative care or developing new ideas and models for doing so.
-They are results oriented, leveraging resources and knowledge to positively impact individuals and communities and transform society’s vision of and approach to its most vulnerable members.
+They are results oriented, leverage resources and knowledge to positively impact individuals and communities, and have the power to transform society’s vision of and approach to its most vulnerable members.

 About the Community Partners Program